elfry2/minato/README.md

 On PowerShell, navigate to the root directory of this project, then execute ```./Main.ps1```.

 ## Usage
-Consult the documentation of respective packages.
+Consult the respective documentation of the packages.